TWUOnline/far-centre-guides/pages/01.basics/chapter.md

 Discover the **basic** principles of writing for the web using Markdown.

-Click the arrow on the right to continue.
+Tap the arrow on the right to continue.